o2r-project/erc-spec/docs/spec/index.md

 ### Control statements

-The configuration file MUST contain [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) statements to control the runtime container.
+The configuration file MUST contain statements to control the runtime container.

-These statements MUST be in an array under the node `command` under the root-level node `execution` in the ERC configuration file in the order in which they must be executed.
+These statements MUST be in an array under the root-level node `execution` in the ERC configuration file in the order in which they must be executed.

-Default command statements SHOULD be defined by an extension for a working ERC.
+Implementations SHOULD support a list of [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands as control statements.
+These commands are given as a list under the node `cmd` under the root-level node `execution`.
+If extensions use non-bash commands, they MUST define own nodes under the `execution` node and SHOULD define defaults.

-The exectution statements SHOULD ensure, that the re-computation is independent from the environment that may be different depending on the host.
+The exectution statements MAY ensure the re-computation being independent from the environment, which may be different depending on the host of the execution environment.
-This includes, for example, setting the time zone via an environment variable `-e TZ=CET` so that output formatting of timestamps does not break validation.
+For example, the time zone could be set via an environment variable `TZ=CET`, so output formatting of timestamps does not break checking.
-This can also be handled by the ERC author on script level.
+This is in addition to ERC authors handling such parameters at a script level.

 Example control statements: